Robust Multiple-Path Orienteering Problem: Securing Against Adversarial Attacks: Introduction

 \subsection{Contributions}

 The main contributions of this paper are as follows.
-We introduce the Resilient Multiple-Path Orienteering Problem.
-We present a general approximation scheme to solve RMOP.
+We introduce the Robust Multiple-Path Orienteering Problem and consider two specific types of this problem.
+For the offline case, We present a general approximation scheme to solve RMOP.
 We analyze the running time and the performance of the algorithm.
 In particular, we show that the approximation ratio is a constant of the approximation factor for single robot OP.
-We show how to employ three single robot algorithms for modular and submodular OP as subroutines in our algorithm and analyze their performance.
-We evaluate the performance of our algorithm using simulations involving a case study of ocean monitoring with a team of robots.
-In addition, we give an alternative and more complete proof on the bound of sequential algorithm in \cite{singh2009efficient} which is of independent interest.
+We show how to employ three single robot algorithms for modular and submodular OP as subroutines in our algorithm and analyze their performance. {For the online case, we model the problem as a sequential two-player game and propose an MCTS-based method to solve the problem.
+We evaluate the performance of our algorithm using simulations involving a case study of information gathering in a tunnel with a team of robots.} In addition, we give an alternative and more complete proof on the bound of the sequential algorithm in \cite{singh2009efficient} which is of independent interest.

+{ A preliminary version of this paper was presented in RSS 2020 \cite{shi2020robust}.
+Compared to our previous work which includes only the offline RMOP, we also consider the online RMOP in this paper and propose an MCTS-based strategy to solve the problem.
+New simulation results are also provided for the online RMOP. }

 The rest of the paper is organized as follows.
-We provide the necessary background on submodular functions and formally introduce the RMOP in Sec. \ref{Problem Description}.
+We provide the necessary background on submodular functions and formally introduce the offline RMOP in Sec. \ref{Problem Description}.
 Next, the approximation algorithm is proposed in Sec. \ref{Proposed Approach}.
+The online RMOP is introduced in Sec. \ref{RMOP_with_communication} and the corresponding algorithm is explained in Sec. \ref{section:mcts}.
 Detailed analysis of the proposed algorithm is given in Sec. \ref{Algorithm Analysis}.
-Finally, simulation results are given in Sec. \ref{Simulation}.
+Finally, simulation results are given in Sec. \ref{Simulation} and \ref{sim:RMOP with communication}.